 What is included in my subscription?

-When you subscribe to EMJ, you’re in charge of deciding which therapeutic areas you want to receive updates for – maybe you’re interested in one specific field, or maybe you want to receive updates for them all!
+When you subscribe to EMJ, you decide which therapeutic areas you want to receive updates for – maybe you’re interested in one specific field, or maybe you want to receive updates for them all!
 Each subscription will allow you to receive quarterly newsletters, and publication alerts for the areas you choose, straight to your inbox.

 How do I unsubscribe?

-We never want to see you go, but if you would like to unsubscribe from the European Medical Journal, you can do one of the following:
+We never want to see you go, but if you would like to unsubscribe from the EMJ, you can do one of the following:

 - Send an email to [email protected] stating ‘unsubscribe’